Locations:

 • Ibuprofen: 2,400 milligrams per day

-Acetaminophen can also be hiding in several over-the-counter medicines, including cough and cold medications.
-If you’re taking more than one medication, read drug labels carefully so that you don’t go over the recommended dosage.
+Acetaminophen can also be hidden in several over-the-counter medicines, including cough and cold medications.
+If you’re taking more than one medication, read drug labels carefully so you don’t go over the recommended dosage.
 For example, it may not be safe to take cold medicine and Tylenol at the same time.

-“For those who have neither kidney nor liver issues, sometimes we alternate acetaminophen and ibuprofen to avoid overdosing as well as attacking pain and inflammation from two different approaches,” says Dr. Goldman.
+“For those who have neither kidney nor liver issues, sometimes, we alternate acetaminophen and ibuprofen to avoid overdosing as well as attacking pain and inflammation from two different approaches,” says Dr. Goldman.

 Another important note?
 Both ibuprofen and acetaminophen can interact negatively with some prescription and over-the-counter drugs.
 If you’re taking medication, talk to your provider doctor or pharmacist before reaching for the painkillers.